-Blue Jeans Cable prides itself that a large majority of its product components are manufactured in the United States.
-The BJC Series FE HDMI Cable with Ethernet uses the patented Bonded-Pair technology developed by Belden, a U.S.-based manufacturer of industrial cables and wires.
+Blue Jeans Cable takes pride in that a large majority of its product components are manufactured in the United States.
+The BJC Series-FE HDMI Cable with Ethernet uses the patented Bonded-Pair technology developed by Belden, a U.S.-based manufacturer of industrial cables and wires.
 This technology provides excellent signal stability and is conveniently flexible.

 The Belden Bonded-Pair technology helps to secure an otherwise fragile connection in a 28- AWG (American wire gauge) cable by bonding the dielectric, or wire insulator, on two wires together.
 Doing so makes the electrical impedance of the pair more consistent, and it holds that consistency when the cable is bent or twisted.

 The BJC Series-FE HDMI is certified as a High-Speed Cable with Ethernet.
 This means that it maintains a minimum bandwidth of 10.2 Gbps.
 This allows the cable to handle 1080p, 3D and even 4K video signals.
 It also supports just about any audio technology you can think of.